pushkin-consortium/pushkin/docs/packages/pushkin-api.md

 Applies this function to an API endpoint.
 The handler function is directly attached to an Express Router and should therefore take three arguments for the request, response, and next paramaters respectively.

-## getConnFunction
+### getConnFunction

 **Arguments:** None

 **Returns:** A function that takes a connection obj as the argument and will return a router/controller.
 This is the API of pushkin to handle the request to the current endpoint.
 The returned router/controller will be used as the `callback` argument of the `app.use([path,] callback [, callback...])`

-Use this methods to get the function and take a message queue connection as the argument, then you can get the returned controller, which can be used as the argument of `useController` method in\`\`Core API\`\` section.
-This method is usually used in Core-API part, `usePushkinController` method.
+Use this method to get the function and take a message queue connection as the argument.
+Then you can get the returned controller, which can be used as the argument of the  Core API's [`useController`](#usecontroller) method.
+This method is usually used in the Core-API's [`usePushkinController`](#usepushkincontroller) method.
 When it gets the Pushkin controller, call this function with a message queue connection to finally get the Express router/controller.

-# Core API
+## Core API

-The Core API provides some methods which Pushkin can use to load users’s controllers.
+The Core API provides some methods which Pushkin can use to load the users's controllers.
 It will initilize the controllers and the connections with message queues, set up multiple middlewares, and start the server.
-The Core API of Pushkin works like this:
+The Core API of Pushkin works like this (see `/pushkin/api/src/index.js`):

 ```javascript
 import pushkin from 'pushkin-api';